Research

 Voltage-Tunable (VT) Superconducting Devices

-• To build VT devices requires inducing superconductivity in semiconductors through: 1) direct contact between superconductors and semiconductors; 2) inducting superconductivity via hyper-doping.
-We are currently exploring both approaches in Ge and InAs quantum wells.
-Our hybrid superconductor-germanium heterostructures are grown in-house using our MBE system.
-The micro-/nanofabrication of our hybrid devices is done at the Nanofab Lab at the ORNL-CNMS facilities.
+Building VT devices requires inducing superconductivity in semiconductors through: 1) direct contact between superconductors and semiconductors; 2) inducting superconductivity via hyper-doping.
+We are currently exploring both approaches in Ge and InAs quantum wells (QWs).
+Our hybrid superconductor-germanium heterostructures are grown at LPS using our state-of-the-art MBE facilities (Richardson Lab).
+Our team is currently working on nanofabrication and characterization of hybrid QW devices.

-Reducing Materials Source of Decoherence in SC Devices
+Reducing Materials Sources of Decoherence in SC Devices

 Materials for Hybrid Microwave-Acoustic Devices